alikahwaji/SDV503-Lab-Two/README.md

 |:four:|Do NOT Share the lab repo :closed_lock_with_key:|:heavy_multiplication_x:|
 |:five:|Do NOT re-use this repo for other coding activities :recycle:|:heavy_multiplication_x:|

-## :page_facing_up: Lab One Practice
+## :page_facing_up: Lab Two Practice

-:arrow_right: `This lab will focus on Git commands and GitHub markdown.`
+:arrow_right: `Create a folder name it src and in the folder create a file type .js`

-:arrow_right: `Create a new branch and name that branch task-one.`
+:arrow_right: `Create a new branch name it dev`

-:arrow_right: `On task-one branch convert the software document example provided in the img folder to markdown using the document.md file.`

-:arrow_right: `There are other images provided in the img folder that you can use for the markdown.`
+:arrow_right: `Install nodemon package and make sure you installed the latest version.`

+:arrow_right: `In the js file declare 4 variables using let keyword.`

+:arrow_right: `Give each variable a name using camelCase style.`

+:arrow_right: `Assign a string value to each variable and they are:
+            - NMIT street address.
+            - City.
+            - Country.
+            - Postcode.
+.`

 :arrow_right: `Make sure you add, commit and push to task-one branch.`

-:arrow_right: `From the master branch create another new branch and name it dev.`

-:arrow_right: `On the dev branch create a folder name it src.`

-:arrow_right: `Create a JavaScript file insdie the src folder.`

 :arrow_right: `Make sure you add, commit and push to dev branch.`